UR2PhD-Program-UTA/ur2phd-uta-call/faculty.md

 title: Faculty Call – UR2PhD at UTA (Fall 2025)
 ---

-# Call for Faculty Proposals – UR2PhD at UTA (Fall 2025 Only)
+# Call for Faculty Proposals – UR2PhD at UTA (Fall 2025)

 We invite UTA faculty to submit proposals to lead a **UR2PhD research cohort** during **Fall 2025**.